-Due to the coronavirus pandemic, it’s proved impossible for either side to work out a deal.
+Due to the coronavirus pandemic, either side has proved impossible to work out a deal.
 Courts could now favor Wilder in any impending challenge to Fury’s intentions.

-If Fury disagrees on the terms, any Wilder challenge to the intentions of ‘The Gypsy King’ would have legs due to the ongoing situation around the world.
+If Fury disagrees on the terms, any Wilder challenge to the intentions of ‘The Gypsy King’ would have legs due to the ongoing global situation.

 As Top Rank boss Bob Arum, who represents Fury stateside, has already said.
 Fury vs. Wilder III needs fans to be successful.
 The last bout made $17 million-plus in ticket sales alone.